ideasman42/the_joy_of_life_drawing/book.rst

-Picture.....Model reading ..Burwood State College........October 979
+Model reading ..Burwood State College........October 979

-Since writing the first edition of "The Joy of Life Drawing" in the June of 2009 I have  read Harold Speed ? detailed tome on drawing..."
+Since writing the first edition of "The Joy of Life Drawing" in the June of 2009 I have  read Harold Speed's detailed tome on drawing..."
 The Practice and Science of Drawing¨.
-Written in the early 20th Century, this inspired piece of instructive literature will give insight and  reassurance to the serious and practised artist, ...and be a revelation to the newcomer..
-He spoke to my heart, ..I have met a true friend who understands me.......
+Written in the early 20th Century.
+This inspired piece of instructive literature will give insight and  reassurance to the serious and practised artist, ...and be a revelation to the newcomer..
+He spoke to my heart, ..I felt I had  met a true friend who understands me.......
 ..........and even the great Harold makes no mention of 'PATTERNING' as a Learning tool.
-His book is more about 'seeing, appreciation and understanding' than the physiology of  "mind to arm to hand raining".....and besides this...the concept may not have been written  about or discussed widely in his day (pre 1941)
+His book is more about 'seeing, appreciation and understanding' than the physiology of  "mind to arm to hand training".
+The concept may not have been written  about or discussed widely in his day (pre 1941).

 .. image:: images/ldb_12b.png